Sadiq Khan pushes for ‘gross misconduct’ for officers in Child Q case

 He said that Londoners “rightly expect their police service to act with the utmost integrity at all times”, and that where standards are not met, they need to have trust that those charged with investigating the police would “leave no stone unturned”.

-“This case has understandably caused widespread concern amongst the public and it is important that all allegations are thoroughly investigated, and that all relevant sources of information are taken into account,” he said.
+“This case has understandably caused widespread concern among the public and it is important that all allegations are thoroughly investigated, and that all relevant sources of information are taken into account,” he said.

+A Department for Education spokesperson said: “This was a distressing incident which should not have happened.
+We are in touch with the school in question, where staff are taking steps to support the child involved and her family.”

+“Schools should be places where pupils feel safe and protected, which is why we have strengthened our safeguarding guidance and extended it to all schools and post-16 settings – staff should receive regular safeguarding training to improve their confidence in managing sensitive situations.”

 Register for free to continue reading